-Interested in studying the master's programme in ICT Innovation?
-To be eligible you must meet the admission requirements of the programme and include the documents stated below in your application.
-All applications are assessed according to predetermined selection criteria set for the programme.
+To be eligible for the master's programme in ICT Innovation, you must meet the listed admission requirements and submit the documents required in your application.
+We will assess your application according to the selection criteria set for the programme.
 The same process applies to students with a bachelor's degree from a Swedish university.

-A bachelor's degree, equivalent to a Swedish bachelor's degree, or equivalent academic qualifications from an internationally recognised university, is required.
-Students who are following longer technical programmes, and have completed courses equivalent to a bachelor's degree, will be considered on a case-by-case basis.
+A bachelor's degree or comparable qualification equivalent to a Swedish bachelor's degree from an internationally recognised university is required.
+Students following longer programmes that have completed courses equivalent to a bachelor's degree are considered on a case-by-case basis.

 .
-Students in the final year of undergraduate studies at a Swedish university do not have to provide a written statement in order, if qualified, to receive a conditional acceptance.
-They must, however, have completed 150 ECTS credits in the bachelor’s programme by 1 February.
+Students in the final year of a bachelor's programme at a Swedish university do not have to provide a written statement to, if qualified, be conditionally admitted.
+However, students at Swedish universities must have completed 150 ECTS credits in their programme by 3 February.

-English language proficiency equivalent to (the Swedish upper secondary school) English course B/6 is required.
-The requirement can be satisfied through a result equal to, or higher than, those stated in the following internationally recognised English tests:
+English language proficiency equivalent to the Swedish upper secondary course English 6 is required.
+You can meet the requirement by achieving the minimum required score in the following internationally recognised English tests:

 - TOEFL Paper-based: Score of 4.5 (scale 1-6) in written test, total score of 575.